 In the first option, customers qualify for the tier if their points balance is in the points range of the tier.
 This means that they fall out of a tier if their point balance is out of the defined range and enter a tier if they reach the minimum required to be in that tier.
-You can customize this further by defining when the tier will expire for a customer.
-By default, this happens when the customer falls out of the points range.
+You can customize this further by specifying when the tier will expire for a customer.
+This happens when the customer falls out of the points range by default.

-By using the Custom option, you can define a time period that the tier is valid for even though the customer falls out of the points range.
-The expiration date counter starts at the moment when the customer reaches the minimum required points that are required to be in the tier.
-You can define the expiration period in months and also choose to round the expiration date to some period (e.g. end of the month, quarter, year, etc).
+Using the Custom option, you can define a period for which the tier is valid even after the customer falls out of the points range.
+The expiration date counter starts when the customer reaches the minimum required points needed to be in the tier.
+You can define the expiration period in months and also choose to round the expiration date to some period (e.g., end of the month, quarter, year, etc.).

 Points collected in a period

-In the second option, customers can qualify for the tier if they collected enough points in a given time period.
-So, in addition to the customer having to reach a points range, they also need to have collected the points within a set time period.
-The time period can either be a month, quarter, half-year, or year.
+In the second option, customers can qualify for the tier if they collected enough points in a given period.
+So, in addition to the customer having to reach a points range, they also need to have collected the points within a set period.
+The period can be a month, quarter, half-year, or year.

 Points collected in one calendar month